egecansen/resume/README.md

 Experienced QA Automation Engineer with a solid background in software automation, Java, and Object-Oriented Programming principles.

 Experienced in;
-- ***Test Automation Frameworks:*** Designing and implementing frameworks using Selenium, Page Object Model, and BDD.
+- ***Test Automation Frameworks:*** Designing and implementing frameworks using Page Object Model and BDD.
 - ***Cross-Platform Testing:*** Solid experience with automation tools such as Selenium, Appium for mobile testing, and API testing tools to ensure integration across web, mobile, and backend systems.
 - ***QA Processes & Strategy:*** Hands-on experience in defining and optimizing SDLC models, establishing test automation stages, and supporting scrum activities to streamline quality assurance processes.
 - ***Release Management:*** Played a key role in release approval processes, coordinating manual regression testing, validating automation results, and tracking deployment pipelines with real-time updates.